 - Catching yourself when stress goes off and turning it off

 - Avoiding thinking traps and catastrophizing

-- Controlling anxiety and sleeping better
+- Controlling anxiety with coaching, and sleeping better

 - Building resilience to manage any challenge